 - shortness of breath

-- changes in your extremities, such as pain, tingling, numbness, coldness, and weakness
+- changes in your extremities, such as pain, swelling, tingling, numbness, coldness, and weakness

 These can be signs that your blood vessels have narrowed.
 This narrowing, which can be caused by plaque build-up, makes it more difficult for your heart to pump and circulate oxygenated blood efficiently through your body.

-While not technically early symptoms, a cluster of risk factors also signal impending heart disease.
-For example, if you’re a diabetic and are diagnosed with high blood pressure, your risk for heart disease significantly increases.
+A cluster of risk factors may also signal impending heart disease.
+For example, your risk of heart disease significantly increases if you have diabetes and high blood pressure.

 - confusion, difficulty speaking, or trouble comprehending what is said